Secret Deals

 TAG Heuer Autavia SHOP THE COLLECTION

-Water resistant up to 300m (approximately 1,000ft), housed in a high-quality stainless steel case and equipped with a reliable and accurate quartz chronograph movement, what’s not to like about this Seastar from Tissot!
-A formidable diving watch, the timepiece is sized at 45.5mm and displays a clean and legible red gradient dial with oversized timekeeping hands, coated with Super-LumiNova for optimal readability even in low-light conditions.
-Featuring a unidirectional-rotating, dive-timer bezel with an aluminium ring, screwed-down crown and pushers and a solid caseback, the Seastar 1000 Chronograph has been carefully designed and assembled by the Swiss brand and is super-comfortable to wear.
+Water-resistant up to 300m (approximately 1,000ft), housed in a high-quality stainless steel case and equipped with a reliable and accurate automatic Powermatic 80.111 movement, what’s not to like about this Seastar from Tissot!
+A formidable diving watch, this timepiece is sized at 43mm and displays a clean and legible blue gradient dial with oversized timekeeping hands, coated with Super-LumiNova for optimal readability even in low-light conditions.
+Featuring a unidirectional-rotating, dive-timer bezel with a ceramic ring, screwed-down crown and pushers, the Seastar 1000 Powermatic 80 has been carefully designed and assembled by the Swiss brand and is super comfortable to wear.
 What adds to the sporty look of the watch is its black rubber strap that feels sturdy and resilient.

 Zenith Chronomaster Revival El Primero A385